MDReal32/prisma-generator-seed/README.md

 Then run `prisma migrate dev` and it will apply the seed data to your database.

 # How it works
-Generator generates a `schema.json` file inside `<root>/node_modules/.prisma/seed/schema.json` and it will be used by ide and the generator itself to validate/autocomplete a seed file for corresponding model.
+Generator generates a `schema.json` file inside `<root>/node_modules/.prisma/seed/schema.json` and it will be used by IDE and the generator itself to validate/autocomplete a seed file for corresponding model.